 I’m so happy as Lauren has become a Christmas temp at my work so it’s been so lovely to actually see her nearly every day and work together again!
-It’s become a regular thing for us to have our lunch breaks together so we go for a little walk around town while it’s all festive and grab hot chocs.
-There’s actually a new hot chocolate BAR that’s just opened in town which I am yet to visit.
+It’s become a regular thing for us to have our lunch breaks together, we go for a little walk around town while it’s all festive and grab hot chocs.
+There’s actually a new hot chocolate BAR just opened in town which I am yet to visit.
 Maybe I’ll pop in on Christmas Eve for a nice little sugar rush!

 I really do have a supportive network and they all make me do things to better myself.
 To better my mental health too.
 If it wasn’t for Marty and our degree, I don’t think this blog would actually exist.
 Through Instagram, I’ve found Natalie who is just WONDERFUL.
 How weird that we hadn’t met before as she went to uni with one of my childhood best friends.
 We just happened to follow each other on social media and the rest is history.
 I even sent her a Christmas card this year to say thank you for the support she’s shown.
 Not just for my blog but for my Instagram journey and break up too.
 Plus she’s constantly making me jealous with her travel reels on there too.

 P.S: lifelong friends there, sorry but you’re stuck with me guys!